symbol/symbol-docs/source/guides/transaction.rst

 You probably have announced an :ref:`aggregate bonded transaction <aggregate-transaction>`, but all cosigners have not signed it yet.

-This guide will help you to cosign aggregate bonded transactions that require being signed by your account.
+This guide will show you how to cosign aggregate bonded transactions that require being signed by your account.

 Prerequisites
 =============